balaam/slate/source/includes/_renderer.md

 ## Create

-Create a renderer object.
+Creates a `Renderer` object.
 Usually you'll only need a single renderer.
 (Future work _could_, in theory, extend this to allow renderers to draw to a texture instead of the screen.)

 `Renderer Renderer.Create()`